Xxpromw3mtxX/lf_oxy/README.md

 # atlantis_oxy
-Oxy Runs script - Clean dirty money and get cash for doing it.
+Oxy Runs script - Clean black money by delivering packages.

 ## Creating Issue
 * Check the [Closed Topics](https://github.com/xxpromw3mtxx/atlantis_oxy/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](https://github.com/Xxpromw3mtxX/atlantis_oxy/wiki) before opening an issue to see if your issue has already been Answered.